executablebooks/MyST-NB/docs/render/hiding.md

 You can use Jupyter Notebook **cell tags** to control some of the behavior of the rendered notebook.[^download]
+If you are using cell tags for the first time, you can read more about them in this tutorial https://jupyterbook.org/en/stable/content/metadata.html#add-metadata-to-notebooks

 [^download]: This notebook can be downloaded as
             **{nb-download}`hiding.ipynb`** and {download}`hiding.md`